ReferenceselectFromSequence

 The default <selectFromSequence> has a sequence range from 11 to 1010.

 The numToSelect attribute allows for selection of multiple values within the range of a single <selectFromSequence> component.
-Multiple selections are made without replacement.
+Multiple selections are made without replacement, unless the withReplacement attribute is also specified.

 The sortResults attribute sorts the selected results in increasing order.

-The from and to attributes specify the endpoints of the selction interval.
+The from and to attributes specify the endpoints of the selection interval.

 The step attribute specifies the size of each increment in the sequence.
 The default step is 11